-"How does Medical Mutual improve the quality of healthcare?"
+How does Medical Mutual improve the quality of healthcare?

-We promote and improve the quality of healthcare for members through our Quality Improvement program, which monitors and evaluates the quality and safety of healthcare our members receive.
-It also communicates important clinical information to our members.
+We continually work to promote and improve the quality of healthcare for members through our Quality Improvement program, which supports our mission to provide clinical excellence at a reasonable cost and to improve patient outcomes.
 Our goals are to:

-- Improve the quality of healthcare services for members and their access to those services - Communicate clinical information to members and providers - Monitor and evaluate the quality and safety of healthcare provided to members - Achieve and maintain health plan accreditation
+- Improve the quality and safety of healthcare services for members and their access to those services. - Communicate clinical information to members and providers. - Monitor and evaluate the quality and safety of healthcare provided to members. - Achieve and maintain health plan accreditation.